 - Other B-Corp breweries in Ontario include Bench Brewing and High Park Brewing.

-- Eateries rising to the challenge of reducing waste include Bistro 67, part of Durham College in Whitby and The Nook Café in Hamilton.
+- Eateries rising to the challenge of reducing waste include Bistro 67, part of Durham College in Whitby and ration: Beverley in Toronto, who achieve a zero-waste goal through innovative, green gastronomy dishes.

 - Unboxed Market in Toronto and Ottawa’s NU Grocery are leading the charge as the first waste-free groceries in their respective cities.